 Now I'm going place the broom to create a bit of volume and add a bit of depth with this darker colour.
 Don't forget to keep spiralling the stems and keep turning them; just get many different angles, see precisely where you want the flowers to be placed.

 A vegetative arrangement in floristry is where you create a bouquet as it would grow in nature.
 This means that you'd have the Pampas at the top because it's the tallest in the fields.
-Then you would follow with the wheat and then with thistle.
+Then you would follow with the Wheat and then with Thistle.
 Still, like I said, this isn't a strict vegetative arrangement.
 You can ultimately make it your own; it's entirely up to you how you use these materials.

 This can also be applied to flowers.
 By purchasing one of our dried flower arrangements, you're buying a completely sustainable alternative to fresh flowers.
 We've revamped the fresh-flower market.
 Moving into dried flowers means that everything is a lot more ethical and more sustainable, and ultimately better for the planet.

 Now that you have finished your arrangement, you can cut the stems.
 Measure them against your vase.
 Cut the stems so they're even and in proportion.

-In this bouquet, the eye moves right from the tip of this Pampas to the thistle.
+In this bouquet, the eye moves right from the tip of the Pampas to the Thistle.
 If you stop for a moment to observe your bouquet, you'll notice the texture and the colour of the thistle and the fan palm.
 Notice how the eye moves following the shape of your floral arrangement.